+The next thing to know?
 Half Dome is something you cannot simply just do.
 You’ve got to train and make sure you go into the day of your hike as prepared as humanly possible.

 *Please note: All of the products listed in this post are my personal tried and true recommendations and may contain affiliate links.
 You won’t be paying a cent more, but in the event of a sale, the small affiliate commission I receive will help keep this blog running.
 Thanks!

 16 ESSENTIAL HALF DOME TIPS FOR HIKE DAY

-The Half Dome hike round-trip distance is ~18 miles or longer.
+1. The Half Dome hike round-trip distance is ~18 miles or longer.

 Of course, this depends on where your start point is, but you shouldn’t be expecting a hike shorter than 17 miles.
 My last hike equated to about 48,000 steps.
 Get your feet ready for all the walking you’ll do in one day!